nsv-format/nsv/README.md

 Enter NSV.
 As naming should suggest, the main idea is to do what a CSV does, but separate cells with a newline.
-Rows are then separated with a pair of newlines (at this point we have to introduce the empty cell token).
+Rows are then separated with an additional newline (at this point we have to introduce the empty cell token).
 I thought of it as a funny idea that probably had lots of issues, otherwise why wouldn't it be around.
 But Claude said he knows no encoding format similar to what I was describing, and that brings us here.
 The more we iterated on it, the more it made sense, and the less made its absence.